 Not that I was a fan of hers at the time, right?

-Although, please God, can we have her back?
+Although, please, God, can we have her back?

-I'd rather her than these uh traitors, right?
+I'd rather her than these traitors, right?

-Barbara, whether or not you agree with them, they were able to hold their own.
+But I'm saying whether or not you agree with them, they were able to hold their own.

 They had acumen, they had skills.